Meteosource/pymeteosource/README.md

 ### Get started

-To use this library, you need to obtain your MeteoSource API key.
+To use this library, you need to obtain your Meteosource API key.
 You can [sign up](https://www.meteosource.com/client/sign-up) or get the API key of existing account in [your dashboard](https://www.meteosource.com/client).

 ### Tests